August 23, 2021

 Premium Health Report

 This Vitagene test also requires a DNA sample collection.
-You then get the four baseline reports, plus an additional Skin Report.
+You then get the four baseline reports, plus an additional Skin Report for this premium report price.
 This report highlights your genetic risk for things like acne or dry skin.
 It includes recommendations for skincare routines.

 This reporting package also includes DNA testing by Vitagene.
 Customers receive the four baseline reports as well as a 90-day supply of four customized supplements.
 With this test, you also get free monthly updates to reports when new research has been published.